Quantum algorithm for simulating real time evolution of lattice Hamiltonians: Lieb-Robinson Bounds with Bounded Commutators

+for any operator $O$ and any hermitian operator $J$.
+If $J$ is the full Hamiltonian $H$ of the system, we omit $H$ and write

-The main result that we will prove under the exponential decay assumptions assumptions is: \begin{lemma} Assume that assumptions (\ref{commcond},\ref{locassum}) hold.
-For any operator $O$, let $O(t) = O(t;H) = \exp(i H t) O \exp(-i H t)$.
+Most of the appendix is devoted to the exponential decay case.
+In \cref{sl}, we consider the strictly local case.
+The main result that we will prove under the exponential decay assumptions is: \begin{lemma} Assume that assumptions (\ref{commcond},\ref{locassum}) hold.
 Then, for any operator $A$ supported on a set $X$ and operator $B$ supported on a set $Y$ we have

 \end{lemma} Let $v_{LR}$ be chosen greater than $\zeta \sqrt{8\eta} / \mu$.
 Then, for large $t$, at fixed $\dist(X,Y)/t \leq v_{LR}$, for bounded $|X|$, the above bound tends to zero, giving a Lieb-Robinson velocity proportional to $\sqrt{\eta}$.